Table Of Contents

 Richie Rich Ltd is currently under a severe cash crunch, but it has provided a new business opportunity.
 However, a $600,000 shortfall is required to initiate a new business project.
 Therefore, they approached a venture capitalist for bridge financing.

-The venture capital assessing the business opportunity and its profitability approves bridging finance.
+The venture capital assessing the business opportunity and its profitability approves bridging loan.
 Accordingly, they agree to finance but at a high cost of 15% interest rate, with the loan being serviced from one year of the disbursement of the loan.

 Suppose a business is about to go into the initial public offering.
 However, there are approximately three months to initiate the initial public offering.
 The company requires an additional $1,000,000 cash to maintain the business's operations.